List of Roseanne and The Conners characters: Becky Conner

 In Season 1 of The Conners, which deals with life after Roseanne's death from an accidental opiate overdose, Becky, who never expected to get pregnant, announces she is expecting.
 The child's father, Becky's restaurant coworker Emilio, is an undocumented immigrant from Mexico and unable to help out financially, as he is a small-wage earner.
 With her family's support, Becky proceeds with the pregnancy.

 Becky likes but does not love Emilio, though she later warms to him and accepts his being part of her and her child's lives; Dan hires him as a drywall worker at his construction business, and Jackie tutors him in English.
 Emilio is subsequently deported in the cliffhanger ending to Season 1.
 In the Season 2 premiere of The Conners, Becky gives birth to a premature girl whom she names Beverly Rose, after her grandmother and mother, respectively.
 Becky becomes overwhelmed at the prospect of financially providing for her baby, and returns to work too early, risking her health.
 Darlene and Dan convince her to move into the house with them, fixing up the basement into a comfortable living space.
 Much to her family's later disapproval, Becky marries Emilio while visiting him in Mexico, though it is only so he can legally return to the U.S. in two years.
 She is furious when he illegally returns to Lanford to be with his daughter and risks being permanently deported.

 The Conners also reveals that Becky is an alcoholic; she began abusing alcohol to cope with Mark's death.
 She stops drinking after becoming pregnant, but suffers a relapse following Beverly Rose's birth, overwhelmed by financial challenges and failed dreams.
 Her family insists she to go into rehab.
-During a counseling session, Becky admits that one reason she drinks is anger at herself for allowing Mark to derail her life goals.
+During a counseling session, Becky admits that one reason she drinks is her anger at herself for allowing Mark to derail her life goals.